 Prices include consultation.
 The price you see is the price you pay.

-Chlamydia is one of the most common sexually transmitted infections in the UK.
+Chlamydia - one of the most common sexually transmitted infections in the UK.
 It's passed on from one person to another through unprotected sex (sex without a condom).

-You can purchase treatment and testing through our online doctor service.
+You can purchase treatment discreetly and efficiently through our online service.

 Q: What is Chlamydia?